-- Bayliner offers a Limited Warranty on each new Bayliner purchased through an authorized Bayliner dealer. - A copy of the Limited Warranty was included in your owner's packet. - If you did not get a copy of the Limited Warranty, please contact your Bayliner dealer or call 360-435-8957 for a copy.
+- Bayliner offers a Limited Warranty on each new Bayliner purchased through an authorized Bayliner dealer. - · A copy of the Limited Warranty was included in your owner's packet. - If you did not get a copy of the Limited Warranty, please contact your Bayliner dealer.